 On Jan.
-27, 1996, Eddie Johnston coached his 500th NHL game as the Penguins beat 7-4 the visiting Philadelphia Flyers 7-4.
+27, 1996, Eddie Johnston coached his 500th NHL game as the Penguins beat the visiting Philadelphia Flyers 7-4.
 He was the 32nd coach to appear in 500 NHL games and improved his career record to 217-210-73.
 Mario Lemieux scored his 36th career hat trick along with two assists to lead the offense.
-Tomas Sandstrom added two goals and two assists exactly one year before he traded by the Penguins to the Red Wings.
+Tomas Sandstrom added two goals and two assists exactly one year before the Penguins traded him to the Red Wings.

-The Penguins beat the Winnipeg Jets 5-1, on Jan.
+The Penguins beat the Winnipeg Jets 5-1 on Jan.
 27, 2015, despite not having superstars Sidney Crosby and Evgeni Malkin in the lineup due to injury.
-Defenseman Kris Letang had a night to remember by picking an assist on all five Pittsburgh goals.
+Defenseman Kris Letang had a night to remember by picking up an assist on all five Pittsburgh goals.

 Odds & Ends

-Blackhawks’ goaltender Glenn Hall appeared in his 329th consecutive game, on Jan.
+Blackhawks’ goaltender Glenn Hall appeared in his 329th consecutive game on Jan.
 27, 1960, breaking the record set by Montreal’s Georges Vezina.
-The team came up short in Hall’s big night as the loss 2-1 at the Maple Leafs.
+His team came up short in Hall’s big night as they lost 2-1 at the Maple Leafs.

 On Jan.
 27, 1965, Ulf Sterner became the first player born in Sweden to play in the NHL as he took part in the Rangers’ 5-2 win over the Bruins.
 This was the first of four games he played with New York.
-He did not any points before he was returned to the minor leagues.
-After this season, he went back home to Sweden where he played professionally until 1978.
+He did not get any points before returning to the minor leagues.
+After this season, he went back home to Sweden, where he played professionally until 1978.

-Six years later, the Kings set an NHL record with their sixth consecutive game ending in a tie.
-The streak nearly tied as they were down 4-2 to the Flyers with less than a minute to play.
+The Kings set an NHL record six years later, with their sixth consecutive game ending in a tie.
+The streak nearly died as they were down 4-2 to the Flyers with less than a minute to play.
 Marcel Dionne and Mike Murphy both scored to force overtime and earn a point for Los Angeles.

 A pair of Blackhawks hit personal milestones on this date, two years apart.
 On Jan.
 27, 1992, Brent Sutter scored his 300th career goal in a 4-3 overtime win at the Calgary Flames.
 Then, on Jan.
 27, 1994, Michel Goulet picked up his 600th career assist as Chicago lost 4-3 to the Red Wings.

-The Ottawa Senators extended their NHL-record home winless streak to 17 games (0-15-2), on Jan.
-27, 1996, in 2-2 tie with the Maple Leafs.
+The Ottawa Senators extended their NHL-record home winless streak to 17 games (0-15-2) on Jan.
+27, 1996, in a 2-2 tie with the Maple Leafs.
 Rookie Daniel Alfredsson had a goal and an assist while goaltender Damian Rhodes made 42 saves.